-

 In recent years the targets and their founders set the pace for financing rounds – with regularly short deadlines and quick steps towards the completion of financing rounds.
 Nowadays venture investors take over again the determination of the cornerstones of a transaction process and are less guided by (sometimes artificially set) short deadlines than in the past.

-The returned weight of venture capital funds is also reflected in greater negotiating power towards the startups and their founders when it comes to transaction documentation.
+The returned weight of venture capital funds is also reflected in greater negotiating power towards the start-ups and their founders when it comes to transaction documentation.
 In particular more frequent venture investor friendly provisions in the liquidation preference (i.e. the preferential distribution of proceeds in an exit event) will rise.
 Also structuring rights (such as forcing an exit by exercise of drag along rights), anti-dilution protection and protective provisions (thresholds, veto rights etc.) will shift more in favour of venture investors than in the recent past.

+While the German economy is forecast to grow, factors such as inflation and weak consumption continue to weigh heavily on the financial markets.
+In this context the exit activity of venture capital backed companies has remained at the low level of previous years.
 However, the venture capital sector has always been characterized by its proximity to innovative technology-driven and disruptive business models.
 Many tech companies owe their success to the support of venture capital funds.
 This symbiosis between technology and venture capital will continue in Germany.
 In view of current macro trends such as digitalization, sustainability and demographic change and the capital requirements associated therewith the areas green/clean tech, AI, healthcare and aerospace, among others, promise to be particularly dynamic.

 Germany: Venture Capital